Do You Italicize Movie Titles

 Why Italics?
 The Rationale Behind the Rule

 The use of italics for movie titles isn't arbitrary.
-Italics, like bolding, are used to visually set apart elements that stand alone as works.
-A movie title, much like a book title, is a standalone creative work.
-It's distinct from the sentence in which it's mentioned and deserves special visual treatment.
-Think of it as a visual signal to the reader: "Hey, this is a film's title!"
+In practice, italics, like bolding, are used to visually set apart elements that stand alone as works.
+Which means a movie title, much like a book title, is a standalone creative work.
+Here's the thing — it's distinct from the sentence in which it's mentioned and deserves special visual treatment.
+Think of it as a visual signal to the reader: "Hey, this is a film's title!

 Quotation marks, on the other hand, are generally used for shorter works that are part of a larger whole, such as song titles, short stories, or poems within a collection.
 Movie titles, due to their length and independent nature, fall under the category of works deserving italicization.